 Emotional factors often change, as well.
 Some children feel closer to their mothers, and others feel closer to their fathers.

 Additionally, a parent’s ability to care for the children, and even have contact with them, might change.
 The onset or removal of a disability is a good example.
 If a residential parent develops a substance abuse problem, the children might need a safer living environment.
 Conversely, if a nonresidential parent overcomes a substance abuse problem, extended child visitation might be appropriate.

 Divorce modification actions are about as common as marriage dissolution actions.
-For a free consultation with an experienced Hoffman Estates divorce attorney, contact the Law Offices of Martin A. Delaney III, Ltd. After-hours visits are available.
+For a free consultation with an experienced Hoffman Estates divorce attorney, contact Andrea Heckman Law.
+After-hours visits are available.

 Walked in just for consultation, and in less than 45 days, my case was closed!
 Thanks to attorney Andrea Heckman, with all her passion and professional manner!
 Couldn’t be happier!
 Thank you so much for everything!
 Great attorney for all family needs!
 Thank you.

 From the moment I walked in as a client to the end when everything was complete, I was very pleased with attorney Andrea Heckman, her knowledge, and professionalism!
 Her whole staff was always helpful.
 I would use them again if needed and refer them to everyone I know!
 Thank you.